Limestone vs sandstone paving

-Not only must you navigate the myriad paving styles on offer, but you’re also tasked with choosing between different stones, too.
+Not only must you navigate the myriad paving and patio slab styles on offer, but you’re also tasked with choosing between different stones, too.
 And that’s where it can get really tricky.

 Luckily, we’re here to help.
 In this easy-to-follow comparison guide, you’ll learn the difference between limestone paving and sandstone paving (the two most popular natural stone paving slabs) in a matter of minutes.

 Whether you’re laying a new patio or just adding a few slabs to your front garden, you want paving materials that don’t cost the earth – but are good quality at the same time.

 Thankfully, both limestone and sandstone pavers offer the double whammy of affordability and durability.
 However, if you were to compare pricing alone, sandstone would just edge it, costing around £10 cheaper per m².

 It’s worth bearing in mind though, this is without accounting for factors such as cut, thickness and quality of your chosen paving stones.
 In which case, it’s always a good idea to browse before you buy.

 There’s a reason limestone and sandstone are often pitted against one another for the ‘best natural paver’ title - it’s because they’re so similar.
 However, while they might share a lot of the same properties, they are not identical, especially in terms of porosity.

 That’s why, if you want to know which paver absorbs water better, then limestone is your winner.
 In fact, chemical sedimentary rocks like limestone are often called ‘evaporites’ because of their quick-wicking (and slip-free) properties.
 (It’s also the main reason limestone is used indoors, in kitchens and bathrooms.)